Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Benchmarking and Evaluation

-\textbf{Pose accuracy.} The pose estimation accuracy was assessed by measuring the deviation of the detected marker poses from ground truth data under the mentioned viewing angles.
+\textbf{Pose accuracy.} The pose estimation accuracy was assessed by measuring the deviation between the detected marker poses and the ground-truth at specified viewing angles.
 As shown in Table~\ref{tbl_pose_error}, the mean pose estimation error norm across various viewing angles remains consistent among the printed ArUco markers and their iMarker counterparts.
-In general, the detection error increases as the viewing angle grows from \(0^{\circ}\) to \(75^{\circ}\) due to increasing perspective distortion of the marker appearance.
+In general, the detection error increases as the viewing angle grows from \(0^{\circ}\) to \(75^{\circ}\)due to increasing perspective distortion of the marker appearance.
 The relative difference in pose estimation error between printed markers and iMarkers remains within a narrow range of $1.3\%$ to $3.9\%$.
-This consistency and negligible error differences were expected outcomes of our system design, as the proposed hardware-software configurations are explicitly designed to produce pre-processed binary images revealing the marker patterns prior to the \textit{detection and pose estimation} stage in the standard ArUco detector library.
-Thus, the marker detector library can recognize both types of markers by applying built-in preprocessing to either standard RGB inputs of printed markers, or the binary outputs generated by the iMarker detection system.
+This consistency and negligible differences in error were expected outcomes of our system design, as the proposed hardware-software configurations are explicitly designed to produce pre-processed binary images that reveal the marker patterns before the \textit{detection and pose estimation} stage in the standard ArUco detector.
+Thus, the marker detector library recognizes both markers by applying built-in preprocessing to either standard RGB inputs of printed markers or the binary outputs generated by the iMarker detector.

+\textbf{Results analysis.} It should be noted that the goal of iMarkers is not to outperform printed markers in all performance metrics, but to provide an imperceptible yet reliably detectable alternative.
+Traditional printed markers benefit from high contrast patterns (\textit{e.g.,} black and white) and inherently offer superior detectability than all blended/unobtrusive systems reviewed in Section~\ref{sec_related_blended}.
+While the invisibility of iMarkers introduces trade-offs in detection robustness, our experimental evaluations of \textit{maximum detection range} and \textit{pose accuracy} show that iMarkers can still deliver competitive results, while maintaining minimal visual intrusion.